Updating host keys

 [local]$ :x

-Finally, press the Enter key to save.
+7. Press the Enter key to save.

 On a Windows machine using PuTTY, navigate to the Registry folder as shown in method two above.
 In that directory, a list of hostnames appears.
-Right click on the one you need to remove, and then select ‘Delete’.
+Right-click on the one you need to remove, and then select Delete.

 When connecting next time, you'll see the warning The server's host key is unknown.
 This just means it's not in your known_hosts file.
-You should confirm the fingerprint is what shows in the panel by using the instructions in the following article.
+You should confirm the fingerprint is what displays in the panel by using the instructions in the following article.

-Once you have confirmed they match you can log in and the key is automatically updated in your computer's known_hosts file.
+Once you have confirmed they match, you can log in and the key is automatically updated in your computer's known_hosts file.

 See also